Description

 Sload=loadlevel.*S(PQb);

 Where variable ‘S’ contains the apparent load matrix. backward/Forward Load flow analysis is done on IEEE 33 radial bus system at free-thesis.com.
-The root soul of our system is the objective function which changes the tie switch positions and place the Distribution generators in the network.
-For IEEE 33 radial bus system we have a choices of tap switches to be opened or closed, optimal opening/closing of tie switches must be among them during PSOGSA optimization.
+The root soul of our system is the objective function which changes the tie switch positions and places the Distribution generators in the network.
+For IEEE 33 radial bus system, we have a choice of tap switches to be opened or closed.
+Optimal opening/closing of tie switches must be among them during PSOGSA optimization.
 These are

 % switche choices to be opened for network configuration from the loop % formed by closing tie switches in IEEE 33 radial bus system tap=[8 9 10 11 21 33 35 0 0 2 3 4 5 6 7 18 19 20 12 13 14 34 0 0 0 0 0 15 16 17 29 30 31 36 32 0 22 23 24 25 26 27 28 37 0];